 - Baie des Tortues (Turtle Bay) – South Province.
 Visually very impressive and striking grove of the rare Araucaria luxurians trees at the beach.

 - Nekoro dry forest – North Province.
-One of the best remaining stands of New Caledonian dry forest, 251 ha large.
+One of the best remaining stands of New Caledonian dry forest with an area of 251 ha.
 Contains one of the largest populations of the beautiful Captaincookia margaretae

 - Pindai dry forest – North Province.
 Very valuable relic of dry forest.
-Although the virgin stand is only 2 ha large, it contains 53 species of trees and shrubs, most of them – endemic to New Caledonia.
+This virgin stand has an area of just 2 ha but it contains 53 species of trees and shrubs, most of them – endemic to New Caledonia.